Kray-G/kinx/doc/spec/statement/declaration.md

 ### Declaration with initializer

 Declaration of a variable has initializer to initialize it.
-If no initializer, the variable should be `null` automatically.
+If there is no initializer, the variable should be `null` automatically.

 ```javascript
 var a = 10; // initializing 'a' to 10 as integer.